anildash/anildash-dot-com/src/posts/2012/2012-08-16-what_twitters_api_announcement_could_have_said.md

 slug: what_twitters_api_announcement_could_have_said
 date_published: 2012-08-17T02:48:24.000Z
 date_updated: 2012-08-17T02:48:24.000Z
-tags: tech
+tags: [tech, twitter]
 ---

-A few years ago, I wrote about the [Law of Fail](http://dashes.com/anil/2009/06/the-end-of-fail.html): Once a web community has decided to dislike a person, topic, or idea, the conversation will shift from criticizing the idea to become a competition about who can be most scathing in their condemnation.
+A few years ago, I wrote about the [Law of Fail](/2009/06/the-end-of-fail): Once a web community has decided to dislike a person, topic, or idea, the conversation will shift from criticizing the idea to become a competition about who can be most scathing in their condemnation.

 This is relevant today because Twitter announced some [upcoming API changes](https://dev.twitter.com/blog/changes-coming-to-twitter-api).
 From my standpoint, these are mostly pretty reasonable, and in fact should have almost no impact on any normal Twitter user.
 Naturally, super-geeky developers are incensed.
 And of course, the people who most eagerly participate in the pile-on usually have the least skin in the game — they just want to complain.